Abdessamad139/UGPFM/README.md

 ## Datasets

-This folder contains the two used dataset (after cleaning and process based on the chosen contexts) :
+This folder contains the two used datasets (after cleaning and process based on the chosen contexts) :

-	1- coursera: contains "100K Coursera's Course Reviews dataset" 2- level: contains "Coursera Course Dataset"
+	1- Coursera: contains "100K Coursera's Course Reviews dataset" 2- Level: contains "Coursera Course Dataset"

 ## Files